Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 LOL-worthy Libraries: The Impact of Humor on Academic Library Brand Perception

-This in-progress study focuses on the impact of humorous social media messaging on academic library brand perception.
+This study, which was in progress during the time of the presentation, focused on the impact of humorous social media messaging on academic library brand perception.
 Research on humor and social media advertising is limited within the library and information science field, especially in academic libraries.
 The significant impact of social media, primarily TikTok and Instagram, has shifted social media strategies within libraries to include more playful, comical content to boost engagement.
-This study examines how humorous content resonates with library patrons and influences their perceptions of the library, fostering positive relationships with their target social media audience.
+This study examined how humorous content resonates with library patrons and influences their perceptions of the library, fostering positive relationships with their target social media audience.

 September 2024 Spotlight